Novel: Filling the Cracks—Chapter Three

 “Chore?”
 Virgie echoed.
 “You mean, they only got one chore a day?
 Who does the rest of the work?”

-To break the uncomfortable silence, Marg asked another question, choosing her words.
+To break the uncomfortable silence, Marg asked another question, carefully choosing her words.
 “Does Gary… um, does he help you discipline your children?
 Keep them in line?”

 “He gives them a slap if they get mouthy,” Virgie said, “but usually it’s me.
 Why all these questions about how I discipline my kids?”